-We don’t want you to become a victim of an immigration scam.
+Don’t become a victim of immigration scams!
 If you need legal advice on immigration matters, make sure the person helping you is authorized to give legal advice.
 Only an attorney or an accredited representative working for a Department of Justice (DOJ) recognized organization can give you legal advice.

-Who can help you with your immigration questions?
+Where can you go for help with your immigration questions?

 Tools to Help You Avoid Scammers

-We fight immigration scams by giving applicants, legal service providers and community-based organizations knowledge and tools.
+We give applicants, legal service providers, and community-based organizations the knowledge and tools to fight immigration scams.